orvalho/image-search/README.md

 ## Image search app

-Practicing how to make API requests with React. <br>
+Practicing how to make API requests with React and perform typechecking with PropTypes. <br>
 This app allows to perform image search and displays found images in a responsive gallery.

 ![app](public/img/app.png)